kodekloudhub/community-faq/docs/ssh.md

 Why is it done this way?
 It is a security and operational best practice and is how it is done in the real world, not just labs.
 Every SSH connection requires a key pair, so if you could `ssh` from any host (server) to any other host in any direction on a network with `n` hosts, the number of key pairs that would have to be managed can be calculated using the formula `n(n-1)` which even with 10 servers on the network is 90 key pairs - per user who has access to all servers!

+Note that in the real exams, ssh is also set up this way (because it's the industry standard way to do it).
+The jump host is normally called something like `candidate-node`, either way it is the node you are on when you open the terminal app.
+Always `exit` back to this node at the end of a question so you can ssh to another node in the next question.
+Some questions e.g. in Kubernetes exams may require you to ssh to a control plane and *from there* ssh to a node of that cluster.
+This is also normal.
+You would `exit` once back to the control plane and then `exit` again to the candidate node.
+This is a tree arrangement where the control plane node acts as the jump host to the nodes of that cluster.

 Jump hosts are often referred to as "bastion" servers.
 You will see this term come up in some of the other courses.

 Let's look at this in pictures